Magnetometer: Types of magnetometer

 There are two basic types of magnetometer measurement.
 Vector magnetometers measure the vector components of a magnetic field.
 Total field magnetometers or scalar magnetometers measure the magnitude of the vector magnetic field.
 Magnetometers used to study the Earth's magnetic field may express the vector components of the field in terms of declination (the angle between the horizontal component of the field vector and true, or geographic, north) and the inclination (the angle between the field vector and the horizontal surface).

 Absolute magnetometers measure the absolute magnitude or vector magnetic field, using an internal calibration or known physical constants of the magnetic sensor.
 Relative magnetometers measure magnitude or vector magnetic field relative to a fixed but uncalibrated baseline.
 Also called variometers, relative magnetometers are used to measure variations in magnetic field.

 Magnetometers may also be classified by their situation or intended use.
 Stationary magnetometers are installed to a fixed position and measurements are taken while the magnetometer is stationary.
 Portable or mobile magnetometers are meant to be used while in motion and may be manually carried or transported in a moving vehicle.
 Laboratory magnetometers are used to measure the magnetic field of materials placed within them and are typically stationary.
 Survey magnetometers are used to measure magnetic fields in geomagnetic surveys; they may be fixed base stations, as in the INTERMAGNET network, or mobile magnetometers used to scan a geographic region.
+An early adoption (in the 1950s) of airborne magnetometry by Inco prompted the discovery of nickel ore deposits that led to the founding of Thompson, Manitoba.